 - CentOS — one of the most popular Linux distributions in the world, especially for web servers.

-- Fedora Server — very similar to CentOS, but I will note differences where necessary.
+- Fedora Server — similar to CentOS, but more cutting-edge.

 - Ubuntu LTS Server — this distro is quickly catching up to CentOS in popularity.